Redneck-1985/arduino_cnc/README.md

 axis_control - used to setup motor, various functions to test movement cnc_uno - code which parses gcodes into axis movement cnc_parser - processing sketch which feeds gcodes to arduino

+*gcode examples have last pen up command removed; for my machine it worked easier